What Not To Say To The Terminally Ill: 'Everything Happens For A Reason'

 On why she wrote Everything Happens For A Reason

 Suddenly at [age] 35, I get this stage 4 cancer diagnosis, and it's just like a bomb went off and everything around me is debris.
-And I'm thinking, "Oh my gosh, did I actually maybe expect that everything was gonna work out for me?"
+And I'm thinking, "Oh my gosh, did I actually maybe expect that everything was going to work out for me?"
 And so I wrote the book more like a theological excavation project, like I was just trying to get down to the studs of what I really expected from my life.
 And I think I was a lot more sure than I realized ... maybe that I was the architect of my own life, that I could overcome anything with a little pluck and determination.

 On how a cancer diagnosis changed her outlook on life

-I kinda pictured my life like it was this life enhancement project, and like my life is like a bucket and I'm supposed to put all the things in the bucket.
+I kind of pictured my life like it was this life enhancement project, and like my life is like a bucket and I'm supposed to put all the things in the bucket.
 And the whole purpose is to figure out how to have as many good things coexisting at the same time.
 And then when everything falls apart, you totally have to switch imagination, like maybe instead, life is just vine to vine.
 And you're like grabbing onto something, and you're just hoping for dear life it doesn't break.

 Everything Happens for a Reason